 Chuck was surprised.
 Real?
 What does that mean?

 Alex rolled over in his bed and blurted, “icicles…” Chuck took this as a warning to retreat back across the room and into his usual resting spot.

-Once there he sat down cross legged, that being as crossed as a teddy bear’s legs can get, and he started thinking about what Retro said.
-Chuck never really though of whether he was real or not.
+Once there he sat down cross-legged, that being as crossed as a teddy bear’s legs can get, and he started thinking about what Retro said.
+Chuck never really thought of whether he was real or not.
 But now that he was thinking about it he wondered to himself as to what was exactly real.